simonfriedmann/raw_noteboks_TEMPLATES/README.md

 ------------------------------------
 Templates para bootcamps e ensino
 ------------------------------------
-Templates for bootcamps and learning
+Templates for bootcamps and study
 ------------------------------------